 Botulinum toxin (more commonly known as Botox) is a protein made by the bacteria Clostridium Botulinum.
-The type that is usually used for injections is Type A.
+The type of Botox that is usually used for injections is Type A.

 When injected, the toxin disrupts nerve messages to muscles and causes temporary paralysis in that muscle.

 It is widely used in medicine for many conditions and has an excellent safety profile.

 Botulinum toxin injections cause temporary paralysis of muscles around the site of the injections.

 This is useful to treat conditions with unwanted contractions of the muscles around the eye.
 These include blepharospasm and hemifacial spasm.

 Botulinum toxin injections work for approximately 90% of people with blepharospasm and generally lasts up to 2 months.

 Blepharospasm is a condition where patients experience involuntary and excessive eyelid blinking.
 This is due to spasms of the orbicularis oculi, which is the muscle that controls blinking.

 The exact cause of blepharospasm is unknown.
 Sometimes blepharospasm has a known cause, such as dry and irritated eyes, or stress.

 Symptoms include involuntary blinking which are usually mild and occasional initially, but become more severe and frequent over time.
 Patients might even experience spasms of their face and neck.